mharty3/mharty3.github.io/_til/python/type-hinting.md

 ---
-Using type hints in python
+title: 'Using type hints in python (python)'
 ---
-# Using type hints in python (python)
 Python is a dynamically typed language.
 This means it's flexible about the data types that are contained with in variables and objects.
 Contrast this with a statically typed language like C++ or Java.
 In statically typed languages, the data type contained within a variable must be declared before the variable can be used.
 Once the variable is declared and defined, trying to use that variable to store a different type of data will cause a compilation error.
 In dynamically typed languages like Python, there is no problem changing the data type of a variable.

 ## Why?